jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/tank_regiment.rst

 ----------------------------------------------
 Tankette Regiment
 ----------------------------------------------
 JPN only, requires Motor Pool with Tankette upgrade.
-It is a hybrid between a commander tank and 4 AP halftracks, both fast, making it the fastest tank regiment in the game.
-It does not offer much else, though, use it to repel enemy halftracks.
+It is a hybrid between a commander tank and 4 explosive halftracks, both fast, making it the fastest tank regiment in the game.
+It does not offer much else, though, use it to repel enemy infantries, as the Japanese infantries have no match against snipers (their best units deal AP damage).
+Only the command tank deals AP damage, and the rest of halftracks deal Explosive damage, not every effective against armor.
 It can be built at either mechanized or armor HQs.
-In terms of resistance the whole regiment has tank resistance, that is, 75% gunfire and 25% explosive.
+In terms of resistance the whole regiment has tank resistance, good against infantries and machine gun halftracks but pretty bad against AT weapons.
+By the time you can mass produce Tankettes the enemies probably already started to replace them with armor.

 .. csv-table:: Tank Regiments
    :file: tank_regiment.csv